PhilipYip1988/Fedora/tweaks_extensions.md

 ## Tweaks and Extensions

+The vanilla GNOME Shell can be modified using tweaks and extensions.
+Third-party extensions vary in development quality and some may lead to instabilities.
+The ones mentioned in this guide all have active developers and a large userbase and therefore generally work as expected.

 ### GNOME Tweaks

 Vanilla GNOME does not have a minimise and maximise button.
 These can be added using GNOME Tweaks: